 One of the great things about Hong Kong is that it’s such a busy, bustling, vibrant place, you don’t need to spend money to be entertained.
 You simply need to go out, walk the streets, and explore daily life to see lots of interesting things.

 In this article, we give you a walking guide on 10 free things to do in Central, all of which you can see in one day.
-So put on your comfy shoes, grab your camera, follow our map, and go out and have some free fun!
+So put on your comfy shoes, grab your camera, follow our map, and go out and have some free (or nearly) fun!

 star-ferry-pier-8-doge